C/1951 C1 (Pajdušáková)

 Comet Pajdušáková, formally designated as C/1951 C1, is a faint non-periodic comet that appeared between February and May 1951.
-It was the fourth comet discovered overall by the Czech astronomer, Ludmila Pajdušáková, and the first one she had discovered independently.
+It was the fourth comet discovered overall by the Slovak astronomer Ľudmila Pajdušáková, and the first one she had discovered independently.

 Physical characteristics

-Spectroscopic observations were conducted at the McDonald Observatory while the comet was around 0.92–0.93 AU from the Sun.
-Their findings revealed that the surrounding coma had strong gas emissions of cyanogen (CN) compounds, with traces of amine (NH_{2}) but no presence of diatomic carbon (C_{2}) molecules.
-They indicated that this was a dynamically new comet from the Oort cloud, on its first journey to the inner Solar System.
+Spectroscopic observations at the McDonald Observatory took place when the comet was around 0.92–0.93 AU from the Sun.
+The data revealed that the surrounding coma had strong gas emissions of cyanogen (CN) compounds, with traces of amine (NH_{2}) but no presence of diatomic carbon (C_{2}) molecules.
+Based on these findings, researchers concluded that this was a dynamically new comet from the Oort cloud, on its first journey to the inner Solar System.